Toenail Treatment Options Complete Guide

 Monitoring

-- Baseline liver function tests
+- Baseline liver tests

-3. Topical Medications
+Topical Medications

 How They Work

-Advantages include:
+Advantages

-- Suitable for patients unable to take oral medication
+- Suitable for high-risk patients

 Limitations